esaaksvu/srtviewer.koplugin/README.md

 * **No Audio/Video:** This is purely a text parser and timer.
 It does not play media files.
 * **HTML Tags:** Currently, the parser reads raw text.
 If your `.srt` file contains heavy HTML formatting (like `<i>` or `<b>` tags), those tags will be displayed as raw text on the screen.
 * **File Encoding:** Ensure your `.srt` files are saved with UTF-8 encoding so special characters and non-English languages render correctly using KOReader's native fonts.
+* **Backlight:** Screen needs to be tapped once in a while to be keep backlight lit.

 ## Changelog

 * **v1.0.0** - Initial release featuring smart parsing, e-ink optimized playback, progress saving, and rotation support.